Control-and-Cyberphysical-Systems/.github/profile/README.md

 # Control and Cyberphysical Systems Group @ TU Dortmund

-This is the home for some of our public-facing repositories.
+This is the home for some of our public repositories.
 Feel free to have a look around!